 PRO TIP: Check for skills that are core to serving your customers – as well as those you’d need to handle a disease outbreak or an emergency.

 Opportunity Pursuit: Your skills inventory could reveal strong skills that exist in your organization but were “under the radar”; ones that could help your organization say “yes” to a business opportunity you might have otherwise turned down.
 Tap individuals with special skills to help develop promising services, enter new markets, or expand key partnerships.

 PRO TIP: Make opportunity exploration and evaluation a routine part of your strategic planning effort.
 With up-to-date skills inventories, you can quickly shore up workforce skills to advance strategic initiatives quickly.

-A skills inventory should not be a one-time exercise.
+An updated skills inventory is an on-going effort and should not be a one-time exercise.
 As a continuous effort, the inventories tell employers and employees where progress is being made and which skill gaps to address next.